cyber-duckie/proxmox-vpn-stream/README.md

 - Harden the system with firewall rules and access control + configure NAT and disable IPv6

-- Create a script to handle automatic setting up of a Wireguard connection on startup / Boot and then removing the non-vpn outbound connection (more on this later).
+- Create a script to handle automatic setting up of a Wireguard connection on startup / Boot and then removing the non-vpn outbound connection (see point following point 5.)

+5. Systemd Auto-Start Integration

+To ensure the DNS-lock script runs automatically on every boot, I created a custom systemd service that executes /usr/local/bin/vpn-dns-lock.sh during startup.
+The service is placed in /etc/systemd/system/vpn-dns-lock.service and is configured to run after the network comes online.

+After creating the service, I enabled it with:

+''
+systemctl enable vpn-dns-lock.service
+systemctl start vpn-dns-lock.service
+''
+This guarantees that the script always boots with the container, applies the temporary DNS, brings up the VPN, switches to Proton’s DNS, and enforces DNS leak protection without manual intervention.

+--> The script is located at /VPN/XXXXX for reference!

-5. Future Expansion
+6. Future Expansion

 The architecture supports adding more containers, such as: